 Again, this is a belief your mind loves to cling onto.
 If you hold onto the belief that you’re not good enough, you don’t have to try again.
 You don’t have to take risks and you don’t have to open your heart again.

 Change the narrative.
 Use affirmations and activities to boost your self-esteem.
-Surround yourself with positive people to boost your belief in yourself.
+Surround yourself with positive people to boost your belief in yourself and you might be able to open up to love again.

 You don’t have to base your worthiness on one ex or what one person did to you.